mufancom/boring-router/README.md

 ## Route match

-The value of expression like `router.account` in the usage example above is a `RouteMatch`, and it has the following reactive properties and methods:
+The value of expression like `route.account` in the usage example above is a `RouteMatch`, and it has the following reactive properties and methods:

 ```ts
 interface RouteMatch<TParamDict> {